News and Upcoming Events

 97% of Canadians Use Mobile Phones At Home

 Canada Leads the World in Internet Usage

 The Vancouver Island Crisis Line is an emergency service and statistics show that reaching out to talk to someone in a time of crisis can prevent thoughts of suicide from becoming actions.
 This service saves lives daily and it should be a priority that it is available to all, no matter the age or the vicinity.
-In the past year many of our community partners reported that their clients only have the ability to communicate via text due to financial strain or isolation.
-We hope that you will consider adding the Vancouver Island Crisis Society to your list of donation recipients this year so that we can sustain our Crisis Chat and Crisis Text services.
-Please donate via the CanadaHelps.org!
+Many of our community partners report that their clients only have the ability to communicate via text due to financial strain or isolation.
+We hope that you will consider adding the Vancouver Island Crisis Society to your list of donation recipients so that we can sustain our Crisis Chat and Crisis Text services.
+Please donate via CanadaHelps.org!
 Thank you!

 Check out our commercial!

-The 15th post by a GRASP student is a poem by someone who has faced the challenges of feeling unsupported in life.
+The GRASP student who authored this poem has faced the challenges of feeling unsupported in life.
 GRASP can provide the means to support and create change for those feeling alone.
 Find out about GRASP (Growth, Resilience, Acknowledgement, Suicide Awareness, Prevention and Personal Planning).